cessda/cessda.guidelines.public/observability/index.md

 1. Alerting: Alerting is the responsive component of the observability system that performs actions based on changes in metrics, threshold violations or/and the occurrence of unacceptable conditions.
-  Alert notification are sent via email or dedicated Slack channels, are based on the following elements:
+  Alert notification, sent via email or dedicated Slack channels, are based on the following elements:

 - Metrics: that are generated from the monitoring system.